 While SSA exhibited no wavelength dependence in this work, there was particle size dependence.
 SSA increased with particle diameter for smoldering fires, whereas flaming fires did not exhibit any trend as a function of particle size.
-This is likely due to changes in the contribution of tar ball like spheres and fractal BC as a function of particle size.
+This is likely due to changes in the contribution of tar ball like spheres and fractal BC as a function of particle

+515 size.
 For radiative transfer models, it is inappropriate to assign a uniform SSA to all particle diameters, which are typically measured for the entire size distribution and integrated over both combustion stages.

 In a comparison with literature values, white pine had a SSA that was ~0.1 larger than reported values, likely due to the cooking burner employed by Liu et al. (2014).
 In comparing different types of pine under similar burning conditions, significant differences in SSA (0.19-0.53) were observed between species.
-That is not to say that the MCE for these different species were identical or similar.
-Indeed, MCE was frequently either not measured or could not be inferred.
-However, it is likely that MCE is varying with fuel type, and that these are not independent variables.
 The lack of SSA spectral dependence seen in this work is consistent with BB haze observations, though field observations of fresh soot typically had higher SSA values than those in this work.
-This lack of spectral dependence is consistent with MCE{FI} values of <0.92 (Liu et al., 2014).
+This lack of spectral dependence is consistent with MCEFI values of <0.92 (Liu et al., 2014).
 While MCE clearly influences SSA, SSA differences of 0.15-~0.4 or greater can be attributed to fuel type or fuel state for fresh soot.
-The relatively low SSA values, however, are consistent with MCE{FI} values of >0.92.
-A similar difficulty is found with EC/(EC+OC)-based schemes (Pokhrel et al., 2016), though the cutoff is at 0.2.
+The relatively low SSA values, however, are consistent with

+525 MCEFI values of >0.92.

-575 Despite the low SSA values observed in this work, AAE values were quite high (1.59-5.57).
+Despite the low SSA values observed in this work, AAE values were quite high (1.59-5.57).
 AAE was larger for the smoldering stage than for the flaming stage, which is consistent with the effects of a greater contribution of BrC in smoldering flames.
 For white pine and cedar, such large values of AAE are only observed when SSA is >0.85 at 532 nm, which is inconsistent with our SSA measurements.
+When also considering issues with low SSA and a lack of

-When also considering issues with low SSA and a lack of SSA spectral dependence, this suggests there are issues with the MCE-based framework of Liu et al. and the EC/(EC+OC)-based framework of Pokhrel at al.
+530 nm, which is inconsistent with our SSA measurements.
+When also considering issues with low SSA and a lack of SSA spectral dependence, this suggests there are issues with the MCE-based framework of Liu et al.